carbonintensityio/scheduler/README.md

 This scheduler uses carbon intensity data provided by the carbonintensity.io API — a publicly available service developed by the carbonintensity.io team.
 Access to the API is free and requires an [API key](#requesting-an-api-key).

-The scheduler is tested with Spring and Spring Boot for the NL (Netherlands) zone.
+The scheduler is tested with Spring, Spring Boot and Quarkus for the NL (Netherlands) zone.
 For known issues, planned improvements, and feature requests, please refer to the issues section.

 ## How to build